 FSH, or Follicle Stimulating Hormone, is a hormone that is produced and released by the pituitary gland in the brain and it stimulates the ovaries to develop follicles, ripen the eggs and eventually release the eggs.
-FSH fluctuates from cycle to cycle but in young women with good ovarian function, FSH level is normally low and the fluctuation is minimal.
+FSH oscillates from one cycle to another but in young women with good ovarian function, FSH level is normally low and the fluctuation is minimal.

 As a woman ages, her ovaries produce less oestrogen and the brain tries to jump-start the process by sending more FSH into the bloodstream.
 The higher level of FSH prompts the ovaries to recruit more than the dozen follicles, typically developed, to produce oestrogen for the next cycle.